List of television series canceled before airing an episode: A

-Created by Global Citizen and Live Nation, this reality competition show, hosted by Usher, Priyanka Chopra and Julianne Hough, was to focus on six activists working to bring meaningful change to one of three urgent causes: health, education, and the environment, with the finalists attending the 2021 G20 summit to raise funds for their cause and the one raising the most funds being crowned "The Activist".
-The way the contestants' success would have been judged, which was by social media engagement and assessments by the hosts, drew immense backlash.
-Originally slated for an October premiere date on CBS for the 2021-22 season, the show was reportedly reformatted to a documentary special following the controversy.
+Created by Global Citizen and Live Nation, this reality competition show, hosted by Usher, Priyanka Chopra, and Julianne Hough, was to focus on six activists working to bring change to one of three causes (health, education, and the environment), with the finalists attending the 2021 G20 summit.
+The activist who raised the most funds would be crowned "The Activist".
+The methodology of how the contestants' success would have been judged (via social media engagement and assessments by the hosts) drew immense backlash.
+Originally slated for an October premiere date on CBS for the 2021–22 season, the show was reportedly reformatted to a documentary special following the controversy.